 Menakem: That’s right. [laughs] That’s real talk.

-Tippett: There’s a line from you, which really is what this all comes down to, which is just so [laughs] sad to think that this is basic human reality: that “all adults need to learn how to soothe and anchor themselves rather than expect or demand that others soothe them.
+Tippett: There’s a line from you, which really is what this all comes down to — which is just so kind of [laughs] sad to think that this is basic human reality — that “all adults need to learn how to soothe and anchor themselves rather than expect or demand that others soothe them.
 And all adults need to heal and grow up.”
-And that so many of the things we’ve done in this culture, especially around the invention of whiteness, allows people to avoid developing the full range, or inhibits people from developing the full range of being a grownup.
+And so many of the things we’ve done in this culture, especially around the invention of whiteness, allows people to avoid developing the full range, or inhibits people from developing the full range of being a grownup.

 Menakem: That’s the piece that I think gets missed — and I’m so glad you read that — that gets missed in that book is that when it comes to race, specifically white people not understanding and not getting in and doing the cultural work that needs to be done, actually makes you more immature.
-So that’s why, when you — that’s a lot of times why, when a white person comes to a person of color and tries to whitesplain about race and what should be happening, that’s why people of color go … like, “Are you out of your mind?” — people of culture — like, “How do you even get the temerity to try and explain that to me?”
+So that’s a lot of times why, when a white person comes to a person of color and tries to whitesplain about race and what should be happening, that’s why people of color go … Like, “Are you out of your mind?”
+People of culture like, “How do you even get the temerity to try and explain that to me?”
 And so that’s the piece that there’s a level of immaturity.
 It’s like having my 14-year-old son try and tell me something about life.
 I’m like … [laughs]

 Tippett: Well, it’s also like the origin of that term “mansplaining.”
 It’s the same way that relations between men and women haven’t been grown up.